HumaRobotics/dynamixel_hr/doc/index.rst

 Welcome to HumaRobotics Dynamixel Library documentation!
 ########################################################

-HumaRobotics Dynamixel Library is a Python 2.7 library for programming Robotis Dynamixel motors directly from python or through the ROS bindings provided.
+HumaRobotics Dynamixel Library is a Python 2.7 library for programming Robotis Dynamixel motors directly from python or through the ROS bindings provided separately.
-It also comes with a GUI that allows to quickly identify/configure/manipulate your motors and expose them to a ROS master.
+It also comes with a GUI that allows to quickly identify/configure/manipulate your motors.

 .. toctree::
     :maxdepth: 1